How many of your new patients have left the "current medications" field blank on their intake form?

 The fix isn't a better form.
 It's not a form at all.

 Conversational AI intake works this way.
 Instead of presenting a patient with 40 fields and a submit button, it opens a chat.
-The AI asks questions one at a time, in plain language, and adjusts based on the answers.
+The AI asks questions one at a time, in plain language, and adjusts based on answers.
 A patient who mentions knee pain gets follow-up questions about mechanism of injury, pain level, and activity limitations.
 A patient who mentions anxiety gets questions about sleep patterns, duration, and whether they've seen anyone before.
+No two patients get the same sequence.
+The conversation branches.

 Intake on a patient's terms